It all started in July 2008, when my blog, Good Financial Cents, was born.

-The clients I had through the trail part of my business were moved to one of my former partners, who works in the same building with me.
+The clients I had through the trial part of my business were moved to one of my former partners, who works in the same building as me.

 I felt good about this decision and knew this person would take good care of these clients so that I could focus on building my business the way I wanted to.

 At the end of the day it was all about freedom.
 And now have full control of my destiny, and I wouldn’t have it any other way 🙂